flyteorg/flyte/docs/deployment/plugins/k8s/index.rst

         .. group-tab:: flyte-sandbox

               If you installed the `flyte-sandbox <https://github.com/flyteorg/flyte/tree/master/charts/flyte-sandbox>`__ Helm chart to a K8s cluster, follow this section to configure the Spark plugin.
-              Note that none of this configuration applies to the demo cluster that you can spin up with ``flytectl demo start``.
+              Note that none of this configuration applies to the demo cluster that you spin up with ``flytectl demo start``.

               1. Create a file named ``values-override.yaml`` and add the following config to it: